 A SENSIBLE INVESTMENT

 In passing this bond issue, the cost for the average owner of a home valued at $250,000 is about $4.50 per week.
-That's less than the cost of a coffee and bagel a week.
 To see exactly what Prop E would cost for your home, please use the links below.

 Introducing Prop E